-Construction Access - Show construction access location to the site and provide temporary construction entrance as necessary.
+Construction Access - Show construction access location to the site, and provide temporary construction entrance as necessary.

 Proposed Drainage Facilities and Flow Control Best Management Practices (BMP's) - If required per the King County Surface Water Design Manual (KCSWDM).
 Show location, and clearly indicate type of Flow Control BMP being used (such as Full Dispersion, or Limited Infiltration, etc.).
-If Full Dispersion BMPs are proposed, then clearly outline the area on the overall site plan for the required Native Growth Retention Area (NGRA).
+If Full Dispersion BMPs are proposed, then delineate an area on the overall site plan for the required Native Growth Retention Area (NGRA).

-Give size and/or required volume, length of flowpath segments and the applicable standard details for each of the Flow Control BMPs from the KCSWDM on the site plans.
-Show proposed downspout locations, catch basins, yard drains and storm drainage pipe that sent to each of the Flow Control BMPs.
+Provide size and/or required volume, length of flowpath segments and the applicable standard details for each of the Flow Control BMPs from the KCSWDM on the site plans.
+Show proposed downspout locations, catch basins, yard drains and storm drainage pipe that are being routed to each of the Flow Control BMPs.

-Driveway/Road Fire Access Improvements - Show any changes to existing driveways and roads needed to meet fire access requirements.
+Driveway/Road Fire Access Improvements - Show any changes to existing driveways and/or roads needed to meet fire access requirements.

-Ordinary High-Water Mark - The ordinary high-water mark is the spot you can see on the bed and banks of a stream, lake, pond, or tidal water where the water has been common enough over time to change the vegetation on the soil from the abutting upland.

-- If you can't find this mark, use the line of mean high water for areas near freshwater or the mean higher high tide for areas next to saltwater. - If neither can be found, use the top of the channel bank. - In braided channels and alluvial fans, the ordinary high-water mark or line of mean high-water includes the entire water or stream feature.
+Ordinary High Water Mark - the mark found by examining the bed and banks of a stream, lake, pond or tidal water where the presence and action of waters are so common and long maintained in ordinary years as to mark upon the soil a vegetative character distinct from that of the abutting upland.
+In an area where the ordinary high water mark cannot be found, the line of mean high water in areas adjoining freshwater or mean higher high tide in areas adjoining saltwater is the "ordinary high water mark."
+In an area where neither can be found, the top of the channel bank is the "ordinary high water mark."
+In braided channels and alluvial fans, the ordinary high water mark or line of mean high water include the entire water or stream feature.

-Floodplain/Floodway - Show the 100-year floodplain and applicable floodway of any aquatic area, wetland, or closed depression located within or next to the site, as determined by FEMA maps or floodplain studies in accordance with the KCSWDM, as applicable.